johnx25bd/os-technical-showcase/README.md

 # Technical Showcase: Outline

+## Intro

+- Me: John Hoopes, Developer Advocate at Ordnance Survey.
+- Masters in Spatial Data Science and Visualisation at the Bartlett Centre for Advanced Spatial Analysis at UCL.
+- Background working in tech startups, civil society organizations and the public sector.

+Agenda

 ## Ordnance Survey in 2020

 - OS has a rich history, serving as Britain's national mapping agency since William Roy surveyed Scotland in the mid 1700s.